You know when personal growth is coming.

 Looking at our life in terms of these seasons has shown us that we are feeling winter.

-The slow moving moments before our next big event.
+The slow moving, personal growth moments before our next big event.

 As winter gives natural rest to all growing things, so this season of winter is giving us the blessing of rest.